 - Don’t plug into the USB port.
 Your data can be harvested even if you avoid Bluetooth: Connecting your smartphone via the USB port to charge your phone or use the infotainment system still puts you at risk (and may give you even less control as you would have with Bluetooth).
 Avoid connecting to the port at all and instead use your portable charger.
 A personal power source ensures that no data is exposed to hackers.
 You can also employ your smartphone’s navigation app to help direct you to wherever you want to go instead of connecting to the car’s GPS system.

 Traveling for work or pleasure and renting a connected car can be a nice perk, with benefits that include convenience and efficiency.
-But there are many risks to consider.
+But there are many risks to consider, sometimes buying a car is your best option, luckily you can find the best tips at car-buying-strategies.com.
 Take these precautions and make sure that convenience is not undone by security breaches.